-The main vehicle in which Leading Practice Sites (LPs) communicate their experiences with stakeholders is through the 340B Peer-to-Peer webinar series.
-Peer-to-Peer webinars are held twice each month on the second and fourth Wednesdays unless otherwise specified.
-Peer Mentors from the recognized LPs present on timely topics in an interactive format available to all 340B stakeholders.
+The main vehicle in which Leading Practice Sites (LPS) communicate their experiences with stakeholders is through the 340B Peer-to-Peer webinar series.
+Peer-to-Peer webinars are held at least once a month unless otherwise specified.
+Peer Mentors from the recognized LPS present on timely topics in an interactive format available to all 340B stakeholders.

 All Leading Practice Sites are 340B-covered entities and are selected because of their attention to 340B Program compliance and exemplary performance in the following areas of practice: access to affordable medications, compliant contract pharmacy, efficient business practices, outcomes-driven pharmaceutical care, program integrity, and quality assurance.